Malivil/TTT-Randomat-20/README.md

 _randomat_slam_timer_ - Default: 3 - Time between being given slams.\
 _randomat_slam_strip_ - Default: 1 - The event strips your other weapons.\
 _randomat_slam_weaponid_ - Default: weapon_ttt_slam - Id of the weapon given.

+## Communism!
+Time to learn how to share...!
+Whenever anyone buys a weapon from a shop, all other players get that weapon too.
+They must not have anything in that slot already.
+\
+\
+**ConVars**
+\
+_randomat_communist_enabled_ - Default: 1 - Whether this event is enabled.

 ## Crabs are People
 Spawns a configurable number of hostile headcrabs when a player is killed